SuperSourceOrg/super_source_ruby/docs/overview/README.md

 ## Why Use Supported Source

-- Learn who's using your project
+- Learn who's using your project.
-- Develop relationships with your users
+- Develop relationships with your users.
-- Send announcements over email
+- Send announcements over email.